-The world of internet has made starting and running a business easier than ever before.
+The world of the internet has made starting and running a business easier than ever before.
 Today, you can begin your business with minimal to no capital at all.
-This can be possible through the online features that are made possible by big companies like Facebook and Google.
-Along with other new technology such as drop-shipping.
+This is possible through features that big companies like Facebook and Google make available, along with other new technology such as dropshipping.
 With this comes the ability to build social proof in real-time.

 Four Ways To Show Social Proof Notifications

 Although online shopping is becoming the norm, there is still a sense of hesitation when ordering from a new website or vendor.

 Social proof helps build trust by allowing new customers to follow in the footsteps of existing or past customers.

 A review describes the product or service a customer received from a company.
 It usually includes a number of stars and a short written review.
 In contrast, a testimonial describes the customer’s personal account with the quality of service provided by the company.

 Newer forms of social proof also rely on user-generated content (UGC) like self-shot videos to build customer trust.
 When people see positive reviews and testimonials, they are way more likely to order.
 In fact, displaying reviews can increase conversions by 270%.

 This usually comes in the form of word of mouth from a customer who is satisfied with your product or service.
 They had a good experience and will talk about it with other people.
 Some businesses include an incentive program giving rewards to customers who bring in new potential customers.

 This is going to be a video, picture, or testimonial from a famous person.
 A celebrity, icon or an advocate who people know and trust.
 In this instance, you would send your product to an influencer and pay them to post about your product.